President's Welcome Message to New Students

 The future of the world points in the direction of globalization, of multicultural challenges, of the increasing demands of a highly technological work place.
 I encourage you to join us at John Cabot where you will acquire the intellectual skills to get ready today for the world of tomorrow.

 Franco Pavoncello received a B.A. in International Relations and Chinese and Japanese Studies (summa cum laude) from the Hebrew University of Jerusalem, then continued his studies at the University of Michigan, where he obtained an M.A. and a Ph.D. in Political Science.

 He has been a member of the faculty at John Cabot University since 1990, where he served as Dean of Academic Affairs from 1996 to 2005 while continuing to lecture in Political Science.
 In 2005, Franco Pavoncello became Acting President of the University and was confirmed President in April 2006.
-The JCU Board of Trustees recently renewed President Pavoncello's mandate until 2019.
+In Spring 2018, the JCU Board of Trustees renewed President Pavoncello's mandate until 2023.

 A leading analyst of Italian politics, Dr. Pavoncello's work has appeared in, among others, the American Political Science Review, the British Journal of Political Science, Asian Studies, and World Affairs.
 He is also a well-known media commentator on Italian affairs, a contributor to major international newspapers, and appears regularly on radio and television networks, including CNN, BBC, New York Times, Reuters Press and TV, International Herald Tribune and many other media organizations.

 Read President Pavoncello's article "The Globalization of Education" in Longitude.